ld4lt/linguistic-annotation/doc/README.md

 Other documentation:
 * [consolidated NIF 2.0/2.1 specifications](nif-2.0) in Markdown format (also see schemas and examples under [../survey](../survey/nif-2.0))
 * [consolidated Web Annotation deliverables](wa) as published by W3C (also see ontology under [../survey](../survey/wa))
+* [public ISO TC37/SC4-related documentation](iso) (note that ISO standards are proprietary and their drafts are confidential, so we plan to collect these in a [private repository](https://github.com/ld4lt/linguistic-annotation-restricted) with restricted access, please contact LD4LT chairs to request access)